The JTH Artist Residency

 The closest airport is Tucson International Airport (TUS).
 Airports that fly non-stop to Tucson include but are not limited to: Los Angeles, San Francisco, San Jose, San Diego, Phoenix, Las Vegas, Seattle and more.

 Ideally residents will come alone to allow the time and space to focus on creating.
-However, if bringing others along is integral to your work ((ie new mother, physical assistance, group work etc), please include that information in your application.
+However, if bringing others along is integral to your work (i.e. a new mother, someone providing physical assistance, or a collaborator), please include that information in your application.

 Where You'll Stay